legendarycode3/shared-wallet/README.md

 * ****Reduces Human Error:****
 * ****Serves as a Foundation for Advanced Treasury Systems:****
 * ****Increases Accountability Among Team Members:****
 * ****Enables Decentralized Financial Coordination:**** A Shared Wallet allows geographically distributed teams to coordinate financial activities without relying on traditional banks or centralized financial institutions.
-Team members can contribute, manage, and access funds from anywhere in the world while operating under
+Team members can contribute, manage, and access funds from anywhere in the world while operating under the same transparent set of blockchain-enforced rules.